HOG-Diff: Higher-Order Guided Diffusion for Graph Generation: Higher-order Guided Diffusion Model

 where $\bm{\mu}$ is the target terminal state, $\theta_t$ denotes a scalar drift coefficient and $g_t$ represents the diffusion coefficient.
 For analytical tractability, $\theta_t$ and $g_t$ are constrained by $g_t^2 / \theta_t = 2\sigma^2$~\citep{IRSDE+ICML2023}, where $\sigma^2$ is a fixed constant, yielding a closed-form transition probability:

 Here, $\bar{\theta}_{s:t}=\int_s^t\theta_zdz$.
 For notional simplicity, $\bar{\theta}_{0:t}$ is replaced by $\bar{\theta}_t$ when $s=0$.

-\paragraph{Diffusion Bridge} Applying Doob’s $h$-transform \citep{doob-h-transform1984} to the GOU process under the terminal condition $\bm{\mu}=\bm{G}_{\tau_k}$, we can derive the GOU bridge process as follows (we provide the detailed derivation of the bridge process in \cref{app:proof-GOUB}):
+\paragraph{Diffusion Bridge} Applying Doob’s $h$-transform \citep{doob-h-transform1984} to the GOU process under the terminal condition $\bm{\mu}=\bm{G}_{\tau_k}$, we can derive the GOU bridge process as follows (detailed derivation of the bridge process provided in \cref{app:proof-GOUB}):

 The conditional transition probability admits an analytical form $p(\bm{G}_t | \bm{G}_{\tau_{k-1}}, \bm{G}_{\tau_k}) = \mathcal{N}(\bar{\mathbf{m}}_t, \bar{v}_t^2 \bm{I})$:

 Here, $\bar{\theta}_{a:b}=\int_a^b \theta_s \mathrm{d}s$, and $v_{a:b}=\sigma^2(1-e^{-2\bar{\theta}_{a:b}})$.